fchainio/fireflydoc/src/en/guide/example.md

  Return the balance info of current user. ` balances(callback)` You can issuer assets on Stellar network, so one user may have lots of different assets.
 You can get all assets info one user holds with this method.
- This method get balance info from the horizon wallet appointed, and return.
+ This method get balance info from the horizon runtime appointed, and return.

 - Parameters description:
 - `callback` is the callback function after balance method gets executed, which could be a function name or a function.